 Where to create social media images & edit photos

 Canva for Work: I use Canva for Work for all of my social media headers, my Pinterest pins, and my Instagram story highlight covers.
-You can even use it to create PDFs!!!
-There is a free version of Canva that provides limited options, and Canva for Work costs $12.95/mo.
+Canva for Work costs $12.95/mo.
 They do offer a 30-day free trial if you’re hesitant about taking the plunge.

 Picmonkey: I’ve used Picmonkey in the past for other projects and it’s super easy to learn.
 Their cheapest plan is cheaper than Canva for Work, starting out at $7.99/mo.
 They have a 7-day free trial so you can try it out first!

-Pinterest with Ell: Do you hear others talk about how much they love Pinterest but you’re sitting there baffled?
-This Pinterest course can help you!!!
+Pinterest with Ell: Are you interested in using Pinterest to drive traffic to your blog but you’re confused about where to start?
+Are you unsure how to make quality pins that convert to clicks?
+Do you hear others talk about how much they love Pinterest but you’re sitting there baffled?
+Then you need to take this course!
 It is one of the most beneficial investments I’ve made in my blogging journey so far, because it helped me unlock the secrets of Pinterest early on.
 Most of my blog’s traffic comes from Pinterest!
-And it is literally THE most affordable Pinterest course I have ever seen, priced at JUST $32!
+And this course is literally THE most affordable Pinterest course I have ever seen, priced at JUST $32!

 Building an email list for your blog

-I recommend starting an email list as soon as you can/feel comfortable with it, so that you can share content directly with your readers who want to stay connected with you!
+I recommend starting an email list as soon as you can, so that you can share content directly with your readers who want to stay connected with you!